≡ Menu

 Now this is…

-Probably because the Rat Terrier Dog Breed is one of the smallest of the hunting breeds and like many “hunting” dogs, these dogs need to depend on their own natural intelligence to succeed on a hunt.
+Probably because the Rat Terrier Dog Breed is one of the most miniature hunting breeds, and like many “hunting” dogs, these dogs need to depend on their natural intelligence to succeed on a hunt.
+He’s also a true terrier – brave, courageous, loyal, affectionate, funny, and intelligent.
+He is a highly energetic little fellow, always searching for rats and other vermin.

 Indeed…

-This little White House resident was quite the little terror, the Rat Terrier that rose to the occasion, getting rid of every rat within and outside the White House.
-It was a highly efficient and ruthless operation, almost military-like, if you will!
+President Theodore Roosevelt was one of his biggest admirers.
+When President Roosevelt was in power, the White House had a severe rat infestation problem.
+Back then, this little White House resident was quite a little terror, the Rat Terrier that rose to the occasion, getting rid of every rat within and outside the White House.
+It was a highly efficient and ruthless operation, almost military-like!

 President Roosevelt was certainly impressed!